fperez/fperez.org-src/py4science/starter_kit.rst

 end of this page <download_long>` there is a longer description of the various tools and distributions available, with some context to inform your decision.

+For a basic verification that you have a functioning installation of the core tools on your system, simply download and run `this checklist script`_ as per the instructions at the top of the file.

+.. _this checklist script: workshop_checklist.py

 On Linux
 --------